agentic-ai-humans/google-ai-studio-chat-branches/README.md

 ## The Solution: Git for Conversations

-This extension applies Git's branching model to AI conversations, treating each topic as a **thread branch** that can be visualized, isolated, and cherry-picked.
+This extension applies Git's branching model to AI conversations, treating each topic as a **branch** that can be visualized, isolated, and cherry-picked.

-### 🌳 **Visual Thread Mapping**
+### 🌳 **Visual Branch Mapping**
-The extension generates a **Mermaid Git graph** that visualizes your conversation like a code repository:
+The extension generates a **Mermaid Git graph** that visualizes your conversation like a repository:

 ```mermaid
 gitGraph